Skip to main content

 Too Big To Fail

 In order to reduce risks for the state, taxpayers and the economy, systemically important ("too big to fail") banks must be better capitalised.
-Consequently, on 6 June 2025 the Federal Council set parameters for corresponding legislative and ordinance amendments, and on 26 September 2025 it launched the consultation on the capitalisation of foreign participations by parent companies of systemically important banks.
+Consequently, on 6 June 2025 the Federal Council set parameters for corresponding legislative and ordinance amendments.
+On 22 April 2026, he adopted the message on the revision of the Banking Act and amended the Capital Adequacy Ordinance.

 Questions and answers